Xiaofeng-Tan/FG-Diff/README.md

 python train_FGDMAD.py --config config/[Avenue/UBnormal/STC]/{config_name}.yaml
 ```

 ### **Evaluation by the Trained Model**
 The training configuration is saved in the relevant experiment directory (`/args.exp_dir/args.dataset_choice/args.dir_name`).
-To evaluate the model on the test set, you need to change the following parameters in the configuration file.
+To evaluate the model on the test set, you need to modify the following parameters in the configuration file:

 - split: 'Test'
 - validation: 'False'
 - load_ckpt: 'name_of_ckpt'

-Test FGDMAD
+Test FGDMAD:
 ```sh
 python eval_FGDMAD.py --config /args.exp_dir/args.dataset_choice/args.dir_name/config.yaml
 ```
-Moreover, you can use the flag for human-related (HR) datasets:
+Additionally, you can use the flag for human-related (HR) datasets:
-- use_hr: False -> just for test.
-Use the entire version of the dataset or the Human-Related one.
+- use_hr: False -> Use the entire version of the dataset or the Human-Related one.

-Of course, you also can use the provided configuration file.
+Alternatively, you can use the provided configuration file:
 ```sh
 python eval_FGDMAD.py --config /config/[HR-Avenue/HR-STC/UBnormal]/[test.yaml/test_hr.yaml]
 ```

 ### **Pretrained Models**

 The checkpoints for the pre-trained models on all datasets can be found in /checkpoints/[HR-Avenue/HR-STC/UBnormal]/train_experiment/checkpoint.ckpt.
-Note that our checkpoint will be released after the paper's official publication.
+Note that our checkpoints will be released after the paper's official publication.

 ```sh
 unzip checkpoints.zip